benjamingreenberg/ogr2bqjson/README.md

 ### Determine precincts for locations using coordinates and precinct geometry

-You can download GeoJSON files containing coordinates (geometry type Point) for addresses within a region from [OpenAddresses](https://openaddresses.io/).
-You can download shape files of precincts (geometry type Polygon) from most state's board of election website.
-You want to know what precinct each address is located in.
+[OpenAddresses](https://openaddresses.io/) lets you download GeoJSON files containing coordinates (geometry type Point) for addresses within a region.
+You can download shape files of precincts (geometry type Polygon) from the Board of Election website of many US states.
+Let's say we want to know what precinct each address is located in.

 To make the SQL code easier to understand, let's [change the name of the *geometry* column](#rename-the-geometry-column-in-the-schema) for the addresses to *coordinates*, and the one for precincts to *precinct_geom*.